ruslanmv/Machine-Learning-with-Google-Cloud-Platform-with-AutoML/README.md

 Once deployment is successfull, you should be able to see a green tick next to the endpoint name

-## Step 8 Make an online prediction request
+## Step 8 Make a prediction request

 Send an online prediction request to your deployed model.